Portuguese architecture: Baroque period

-Baroque architecture in Portugal enjoys a very special situation and a different timeline from the rest of Europe.
-It is conditioned by several political, artistic and economic factors, that originate several phases, and different kinds of outside influences, resulting in a unique blend.
+Baroque architecture in Portugal has a very special situation and a different timeline from the rest of Europe.
+It was shaped by several political, artistic and economic factors, that originate several phases, and different kinds of outside influences, resulting in a unique blend.

 The year 1697 is an important year for Portuguese architecture.
 In that year gold, gems and later diamonds were found in Minas Gerais, Brazil.
 Mining exploration was strongly controlled by the Portuguese Crown, which imposed heavy taxes on everything extracted (one fifth of all gold would go to the Crown).
 These enormous proceeds caused Portugal to prosper and become the richest country of Europe in the 18th century.

 In the reign of King King John V, the baroque underwent a time of splendour and wealth completely new in Portugal.
 Despite the destruction wreaked by the 1755 earthquake, the quality of the buildings which have survived to this day is still impressive.
 The Palácio da Ribeira, the Royal Chapel (both destroyed in the earthquake) and the Mafra National Palace, are the main works of the King.
 The Águas Livres Aqueduct brings water to Lisbon covering a distance of 11.18 miles, with emphasis on the section over the Alcântara valley because of the monumentality of the imposing arches.
 However, across the country, are still visible marks of the pomp of the time in major or small works.
 The gilded woodcarving took on national characteristics because of the significance and richness of the decorations.
 The painting, sculpture, decorative arts and tiling also experienced great development.